Vehicle hits 25 LA County sheriff's academy recruits on run

 WHITTIER, Calif.
-(AP) — An SUV traveling on the wrong side of the road struck 25 Los Angeles County sheriff's academy recruits on a training run around dawn Wednesday, critically injuring five of them, authorities said.
+(AP) — The driver of an SUV veered into the wrong lane and plowed through dozens of Los Angeles County sheriff’s academy recruits running in formation during a training exercise early Wednesday, injuring 25 of the cadets, authorities said.

-Sheriff Alex Villanueva said the range of the most serious injuries included head trauma, broken bones and “loss of limb.”
-The trainees included recruits for the Sheriff's Department and several local police agencies.
+The most serious injuries included head trauma, broken bones and “loss of limb,” said Sheriff Alex Villanueva.
+He said five people were critically injured, four had moderate injuries and 16 had minor injuries.

-The crash investigation is being handled by the California Highway Patrol and “so far, it looks like it’s an accident, a horrific accident,” Villanueva said.
+“So far, it looks like it’s an accident, a horrific accident,” Villanueva said, adding that he was told the scene looked like the aftermath of an airplane wreck.

+Running shoes and a backpack were strewn on the ground.
+Close by was also a 25 mph (40 kph) speed limit sign.

+“There were so many bodies scattered everywhere in different states of injury that it was pretty traumatic for all individuals involved,” Villanueva said.

-CHP Assistant Chief Charlie Sampson said about 75 recruits were running in formation northbound in the street when the southbound vehicle veered into the opposing lane and struck the victims.
+About 75 recruits, from the Los Angeles Sheriff’s Department and several local police agencies, were running in formation in the street just before 6:30 a.m. in the Los Angeles suburb of Whittier when the driver veered into the wrong lane and struck the runners before crashing into a nearby light pole, authorities said.

-Sampson said all possibilities, ranging from an intentional act to impaired driving, will be investigated.
+“Thank God for that light pole, because the vehicle ultimately hit it and stopped, as opposed to possibly hitting more recruits,” Capt.
+Patrick Macdonald of the academy said.

-The driver was only identified as a 22-year-old man from suburban Diamond Bar.
+The driver was only identified as a 22-year-old man from suburban Diamond Bar who suffered a minor injury.
 The sheriff said a field sobriety test on the driver was negative.

-County Fire Department spokesperson Capt.
-Sheila Kelliher said the driver also had a minor injury.
+Assistant Chief Charlie Sampson of the California Highway Patrol, which is leading the crash investigation, said officials were looking at all possibilities, ranging from an intentional act to impaired driving.

+The class of recruits was in their eighth week and had 14 more weeks to go.

 “I am personally heart sick,” Los Angeles County Supervisor Janice Hahn said, adding that she was focusing on the cadets who were injured to pull through this.

-The crash occurred just before 6:30 a.m. in suburban Whittier, where a training academy is located.

-The recruits were running in four columns with two black-and-white radio cars and eight “road guards” wearing reflective vests, said Capt.
-Patrick Mcdonald, captain of the academy.
+The recruits were running in four columns with two black-and-white radio cars and eight “road guards” wearing reflective vests, said Macdonald said.
+They had completed about 1.5 miles (2.4 kilometers) of a typical, 3.5 mile (5.6 kilometer) training run and were wearing white T-shirts and green shorts, he said.

 Deputies got help from a nearby county fire station, but also immediately transported some of the most badly injured directly to hospitals, possibly saving their lives, said county Fire Chief Anthony C. Marrone.